Aakash Repeater Courses

 Solution.
 Grouped data are data formed by aggregating individual observations of a variable into groups.

-Ungrouped data:- The data which is not grouped is called ungrouped data.
+Ungrouped data:- The data that is not grouped is called ungrouped data.

-The median is the middle number in the grouped data but when data is ungrouped the median is also changed.
+The median is the middle number in the grouped data, but when the data is ungrouped, the median is also changed.

-Hence the median is not same of grouped and ungrouped data
+Hence, the median is not the same for grouped and ungrouped data

 Question:2